theokafadaris/chatwire/README.md

 Chatwire is a Laravel-based project that calls OpenAI's API and displays the responses in Laravel Breeze Dashboard using Livewire.
 When you finish your ChatBot conversation, you can send it in your email or save it for future use.
 You can see your saved conversations on the dashboard page using pagination.

+Now, you can upload your audio files to create transcription using Audio Resource of OpenAI.

 ## Features

 #### Model Configuration

 -   All ChatGPT Models (GPT-4)
+-   Audio Resource using Whisper Model
 -   Custom System Instruction
 -   Temperature Control
 -   Maximum Token Control